 Young people make up around a third of homeless figures in Australia.
 Homelessness has a serious impact on the health, education and well-being of children.
 Those without a stable home often exhibit higher rates of anxiety, emotional and physical health issues, poor nutrition, isolation and relationship difficulties.
 Children who experience homelessness are more likely to become homeless as adults and raise families who may also experience homelessness, thus perpetuating the cycle.

-For more information about homelessness in Queensland, please refer to the infographic below supplied by the Australian Institute of Health and Welfare:
+For more information about homelessness in Queensland, please refer to the link below to access information from the Australian Institute of Health and Welfare: